Dry Brined Turkey

 - The process is a piece of cake compared to filling a huge bag with a brine of water, salt, sugar, and spices, lifting a slippery turkey into its bath, and placing it in a cooler.
 Then if you happen to have a paranoid husband who is sure that raccoons will break into our cooler set on the patio overnight, you will also need to rig it so it is critter-proof.

-- PRO- Tip: The main point is to allow enough time for the osmosis to take place.
+- PRO- Tip: The main point is to allow enough time for osmosis to take place.
 Your turkey should be defrosted 3 days prior to roasting.

 - Use kosher salt and pick your favorite herbs for turkey.
 Sage, rosemary, bay, poultry seasoning, and thyme come to mind.
 You can just use 2 or 3.